netbek/nb-picture/README.md

 # nb-picture

-AngularJS directive for responsive images
+AngularJS directive for responsive images and image maps

 ## Usage